ahergaux/JavaGame/README.md

 # Compile the Project

-compile with the script compile.sh
+compile with the script compil.sh